django/asgiref/specs/asgi.rst

 - A *protocol server*, which terminates sockets and translates them into connections and per-connection event messages.

-- An *application*, which lives inside a *protocol server*, is instantiated once per connection, and handles event messages as they happen.
+- An *application*, which lives inside a *protocol server*, is called once per connection, and handles event messages as they happen, emitting its own event messages back when necessary.

 Like WSGI, the server hosts the application inside it, and dispatches incoming requests to it in a standardized format.
-Unlike WSGI, however, applications are instantiated objects that are fed events rather than simple callables, and must run as ``asyncio``-compatible coroutines (on the main thread;
+Unlike WSGI, however, applications are asynchronous callables rather than simple callables, and they communicate with the server by receiving and sending asynchronous event messages rather than receiving a single input stream and returning a single iterable.
+ASGI applications must run as ``async`` / ``await`` compatible coroutines (i.e. ``asyncio``-compatible) (on the main thread;
 they are free to use threading or other processes if they need synchronous code).